jaron360/ArgoCD-Integration/README.md

 # ArgoCD-Integration
-Walking through the process to install ArgoCD with EKS and deploy a sample application
+Walking through the process to install ArgoCD with EKS and deploy a sample application.
+Additionally, we will configure syncing with the GitHub manifest repository

 ## Architecture: